 Is Delta Comfort Plus Worth It?

 Delta Comfort Plus can be worth it.
 If the extra three inches of legroom, priority boarding, or priority overhead bin space is important to you, Comfort Plus can be a much more enjoyable experience.
-In most cases, however, it is not worth spending hundreds of more dollars for only a slightly better seat.
+In most cases, it's probably not worth spending hundreds of more dollars for only a slightly better seat.

-Comfort Plus is certainly worth it if you are upgraded for free, however, which is a privilege afforded to Delta Medallion status – or see the option to upgrade for cheap.
+Comfort Plus is certainly worth it if you get upgraded for free – a possibility for travelers with Delta Medallion status – or see the option to upgrade for cheap.